skip to Main Content

 What is the valuation process, you may be wondering?
 Business valuation, as the name suggests, is a process by which value is assigned to a business.
 In cases of dissolution of marriage, a business that has been labeled marital property will be assessed a value that will then be divided between spouses for the purposes of equitable distribution.

 In Maryland, business valuation professionals need to carefully consider two things before making a determination about a business’ value.
-These two things are: the standard value and whether goodwill was a factor.
+These two things are the standard value and whether goodwill was a factor.

-How is standard value defined in Maryland?
+How is business standard value defined in Maryland?

 The definition of standard value is not the same from state to state.
-Here in Maryland, standard value relies on fair market value, which is the expected price for something – in this case a business – in a situation in which both the buyer and seller were willing to take part in the transaction and have agreed to the price.
+Here in Maryland, standard value relies on fair market value, which is the expected price for something – in this case a business – in a situation in which both the buyer and seller are willing to take part in the transaction and have agreed to the price.

 What role does goodwill have?